Structure of quantum measurements implementable with one round of classical communication: LOCC measurements

 \end{theorem} \begin{proof} The proof is presented in Appendix \ref{app:thm_2_proof}. \end{proof} For increasing values of $k$ the set of measurements $\{M^{\lambda}\}_{\lambda = 1}^{n}$ that satisfy Eq.~\eqref{eq:na_eff_red}-\eqref{eq:na_norm} form a sequence of outer approximations of the non-adaptive measurements $\textnormal{conv}(\textnormal{NA-LOCC}_{m})$ that is guaranteed to converge in the limit $k \rightarrow \infty$.

-We now exhibit the analogous first level $(k=1)$ of the hierarchy for minimum error discrimination with $\text{NA-LOCC}_m$ measurements, which is given in the optimisation problem ~\ref{algo: lo-sdp}.
+We now exhibit the analogous first level $(k=1)$ of the hierarchy for minimum error discrimination with $\text{NA-LOCC}_m$ measurements, which is given in the optimisation problem~\ref{algo: lo-sdp}.

 By the same extremality argument used in the previous section, the optimum discrimination probability over $\text{NA-LOCC}_m$ saturates once $m \ge d_A^2$.
 Consequently, sweeping $m$ over the range $1 < m \le d_A^2$ provides an optimal value for the entire NA-LOCC set.
+For any $k \in \mathbb{N}$, Theorem \ref{thm:na_locc_m_fixed_char} can be used to compute an upper bound for the state discrimination success probability using non-adaptive strategies.
+Therefore, if any adaptive strategy gives rise to a higher value than what is obtained by such an upper bound, one certifies an advantage of adaptive measurement strategies over all non-adaptive strategies in the sense of question (d) in the Introduction; see Section \ref{sec:double_trine} for a specific example.